lonevox/mc-modpack-template/README.md

 6. Commit your changes, if any, to main.

 > [!NOTE]
-> Every time you commit to main, a new build of your pack will be made, overwriting the previous build at `latest-dev`.
+> Every time you commit to main, a new build of your pack will be made, overwriting the previous build at [latest-dev](/../../releases/tag/latest-dev).